peterujah/php-search-controller/README.md

 //var_export($search->getQuery());
 ```

-Set inital query and pass search query to your mysql connection
+Set the initial query and pass the search query to your MySQL connection

 ```php
 $search->setIniQuery("SELECT * FROM code WHERE id = 1323");